THANK YOU FOR SUBSCRIBING

 FREMONT, CA: Fidelity Institutional®, a division of Fidelity Investments dedicated to providing technology, solutions, and insights to wealth management firms and institutions, has gained access to a new third-party cybersecurity offering provided by SaaS cybersecurity company, Armorblox, to help protect advisors and their end clients' business email from fraudulent activity.
 Business email compromise and email account compromise were the top cybercrime reported to the FBI in 2020 regarding financial damage, totaling roughly $2.1 billion.
 This updated solution assists in addressing this expanding industry concern.

 Armorblox's technology monitors client emails for risky conduct.
 Armorblox analyzes hundreds of data points and assists in preventing sophisticated email threats by utilizing advanced algorithms such as natural language comprehension, machine learning, and other artificial intelligence approaches.
-Armorblox can notify advisers to fraudulent emails, thereby protecting themselves and their end clients from future danger.
+Armorblox can notify advisers of fraudulent emails, protecting themselves and their end clients from future danger.

 According to a recent Fidelity study, 67percent of advisors believe that the COVID-19 crisis prompted their firms to revisit and update their cybersecurity protocols for using technology virtually, and 40percent believe that compliance, risk management, and cybersecurity technology platforms became more valuable as a result of the COVID-19 crisis.
 According to Fidelity's 2021 Investor Insights Study, more than half (58 percent) of advised investors stated they would switch financial advisers if any report of cybercrime or security breaches were into their advice firm's customer accounts.